 The Initial Evaluation: Getting to Know Your Child

 An evaluation consists of a parent interview, observation of your child, and direct interaction and testing.
-This process takes approximately two hours and may include an audiology test to rule out hearing problems.
+This process takes approximately two hours and will include an audiology test to rule out hearing problems, unless your child has already had a recent hearing test.

-During this evaluation, our speech therapists will carefully monitor your child’s behavior and play to observe any patterns that may emerge.
+During this evaluation, one of our speech-language pathologists will carefully observe your child’s behavior and play to observe any patterns that may emerge.
 We will assess your child’s overall communication abilities, including non-verbal communication (gestures, pointing), language (vocabulary, ability to follow directions, word combinations, sentence structure) and speech skills (articulation of sounds, how well he or she can be understood).

-When we meet with you and your child, our goal is to determine whether he or she is experiencing a speech problem, a language problem or a combination of both.
-According to the American Speech-Language-Hearing Association,
+When we meet with you and your child, our goal is to determine whether your child’s communication skills are developing typically.
+If not, we will determine whether he or she is experiencing a speech problem, a language problem or a combination of both.
+According to the American Speech-Language-Hearing Association:

 - Speech is the verbal means of communication and includes articulation, voice and fluency.
 When a person is unable to produce speech sounds correctly or fluently, or has problems with his or her voice, then he or she has a speech disorder.